-Increased need for electric supply: Meeting an increased demand for electricity will require additional supply resources; these sources must be nearly zero-carbon in order to meet decarbonization objectives.
-The new electric end-uses reflected in a strategic electrification portfolio have their own seasonal characteristics.
-Heating loads, in particular, are highly seasonal, but driving patterns also vary over the year.
+- 1. Increased need for electric supply - 2.
+Increased peak load on transmission and distribution systems - 3.
+The introduction of significant new controllable loads as a grid resource electric end-uses reflected in a strategic electrification portfolio have their own seasonal characteristics.
+Heating loads in particular are highly seasonal, but driving patterns also vary over the year.
 The "butterfly curve" in Figure 8 shows this changing annual dynamic between 2015 and 2050 as the region electrifies.
-In the plausibly optimistic scenario, January consumption exceeds August consumption starting in 2032.
-As monthly loads in the winter exceed mid-summer monthly loads by increasing amounts, supply market dynamics will be increasingly driven by the winter demand.
+In the Plausibly Optimistic scenario, January consumption exceeds August consumption starting in 2032.